sbohez/dl4j-benchmark/README.md

 * MLP: using same model structure used for all frameworks
 * Lenet: using same model structure used for all frameworks
-* Cifar10: comparing Dl4j against best structures from each framework *Other: exploring other copmarisons and works in progress
+* Cifar10: comparing Dl4j against best structures from each framework
+* Other: exploring and works in progress for other comparisons

 ## Packages